input-output-hk/partner-chains/toolkit/pallets/session-validator-management/README.md

 ## Migrations

 This pallet's storage has changed compared to its legacy version.
-See [src/migrations/README.md] for more information.
+See the [migrations README](src/migrations/README.md) for more information.

 ## Primitives